Smart Home Insurance Discounts: Save Money with Technology

 • Professional monitoring certificate (if applicable)

-• Data-sharing agreement (required by USAA and some others)
+• Data-sharing agreement (required by USAA, Hippo, and some others)

-Step 5 — Reapply at renewal: Discounts may need to be re-verified at each policy renewal.
+Step 5: Reapply at renewal.
+Discounts may need to be re-verified at each policy renewal, and some carriers (like Nationwide) will remove the discount if your device goes offline.
 Keep records of your devices and subscriptions.

 Don't Assume It's Automatic

 Many homeowners install qualifying devices but never receive their discount simply because they didn't contact their insurer.
-Always proactively notify your insurance company after installing smart home devices — don't wait for them to ask.
+Always proactively notify your insurance company after installing smart home devices.
+Also note that if you cancel professional monitoring or disconnect your devices, your discount may be removed at renewal.

 Compare Home Insurance Plans in Ohio